 ~ anthologies that include my writing, with publication information for all

-~ a list of recently published and coming-soon poems, essays and stories
+~ a list of some published and forthcoming poems, essays and stories

 ~ a poem, essay and story right here on the website, for instant gratification